-Part 4: There will be an AP-style timed writing prompt assigned to you in the first few days of school.
-You will use one of the two novels, (the one you did not use to do the assignment above), to respond to the prompt.
+Part 4: As a heads up: There will be an AP-style timed writing prompt assigned to you in the first few days of school.
+You will use either your fictional summer reading text or some other novel you have read over the last three years, to respond to the prompt.
 You will not know the prompt until the day of the assessment; this will help me gauge where your writing falls on the statewide rubric.

-Please feel free to reach out if you have any further questions regarding the work or the structure of the class in general.
+Please feel free to reach out via email if you have any further questions regarding the work or the structure of the class in general.
 I'm happy to help, and I look forward to a wonderful year of learning together.